 When you use your Monzo card abroad, we pass Mastercard’s exchange rate directly onto you.
 We don’t add any extra fees or charges when you pay with your card.

-If you want to withdraw cash from ATMs abroad, you can take out £200 for free every 30 days.
+If you want to withdraw cash from ATMs abroad, you don't have to pay any fees for withdrawals made in the European Economics Area (EEA).
+For other countries, you can take out £200 for free every 30 days.
 After that, we’ll charge you 3%.

 To make sure you get the Mastercard exchange rate when you’re using Monzo, always choose to pay in the local currency.
 This means we’ll convert your money at the Mastercard exchange rate, instead of the shop or ATM doing it at their own rates, which will usually cost you more.